austinulrigg/austinulrigg.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year student studying mathematics at the University of Washington.
-My current interests are in graph rotations and graph embeddings, but I am excited to learn and explore lots of fields of mathematics (Currently taking a second year in abstract algebra and starting topology).
+My current interests are in graph rotations and graph embeddings, but I am excited to learn and explore many fields of mathematics (Currently taking a second year in abstract algebra and starting topology).

 I embrace Federico Ardila-Mantilla's axioms
 ======